jerakia/jerakia/tutorial/puppet/index.md

 :backends: [ 'jerakia' ]
 {% endhighlight %}

+or add it as an additional data source:

 ### As a Puppet data binding terminus
+{% highlight yaml %}
+---
+:backends:
+  - yaml
+  - jerakia
+{% endhighlight %}

 If you are migrating an existing, or unknown code base we would recommend you keep Hiera configured as a backend to catch any lookups that are made with the `hiera`, `hiera_hash` or `hiera_array` functions.
 But for all other lookups you can route them straight to Puppet by bypassing Hiera altogether and using Jerakia as a data binding terminus